 Transportation Studies and Customized Solutions Achieve Project Approvals

 The George Washington University (GW) Foggy Bottom Campus includes approximately 44 acres of land in the Foggy Bottom neighborhood of Washington, DC.
-W+A’s traffic engineers and transportation planners have worked with the District of Columbia educational institution on many projects since 2006, beginning with the Foggy Bottom Campus Plan.
+W+A’s Washington, DC traffic engineers and transportation planners have worked with the District of Columbia educational institution on many projects since 2006, beginning with the Foggy Bottom Campus Plan.

 GW’s 2006-2025 Foggy Bottom Campus Plan envisioned two million square feet of new high-tech classrooms, labs, offices, residential space, support space, and other modernized facilities through 18 potential redevelopment sites, including demolition of the 1,482-space university parking garage.

 Wells + Associates traffic engineering team conducted a multi-modal transportation study that evaluated existing and proposed traffic and parking conditions; documented existing public transportation facilities, pedestrian facilities, bicycle facilities, and loading facilities; and documented the effectiveness of the existing transportation management plan.

 In 2007, the Zoning Commission of the District of Columbia approved the Foggy Bottom Campus Plan that W+A developed for the university.
 Since then, we’ve worked with the University to implement the plan to: